arduino/help-center-content/content/Hardware Support/GIGA R1/Burn-the-bootloader-on-GIGA-R1-WiFi.md

 <a id="prepare"></a>

-## Prepare your GIGA R1 WiFI for bootloader flashing
+## Prepare your GIGA R1 WiFi for bootloader flashing

 To burn the bootloader on GIGA R1 WiFi, it needs to be connected in DFU mode: